-China Daily is run by the Communist Party of China.
-A disclaimer at the bottom of the web page states “The content (including but not limited to text, photo, multimedia information, etc) published in this site belongs to China Daily Information Co (CDIC).”
+The Communist Party of China runs China Daily.
+A disclaimer at the bottom of the web page states, “The content (including but not limited to text, photo, multimedia information, etc.) published in this site belongs to China Daily Information Co (CDIC).”
 China Daily (Holding) Co.
 Ltd is the parent company of China Daily USA.
-China Daily is funded through advertising and subscriptions, however we could not find the details of government funding.
-According to an Economist article titled “China is spending billions on its foreign-language media” the government funds the media.
+China Daily is funded through advertising and subscriptions; however, we could not find the details of government funding.
+According to an Economist article titled “China is spending billions on its foreign-language media,” the government funds the media.

 Analysis / Bias

-Here are some examples of the National news coverage of China Daily: After a major drug maker was found to be supplying expired vaccines to children, China Daily published an editorial with a critical tone, “Transparency can help ease panic over vaccine scandal: China Daily Editorial.”
-China Daily typically sources to Xinhua News Agency or New China News Agency (the official state-run press agency of China).
-They also publishe articles criticizing western media on The Xinjiang conflict centered around the Uyghurs, “Reality of Xinjiang different from that portrayed by West”.
-The Guardian and Der Spiegel among others, report this story quite differently.
+Here are some examples of the National news coverage of China Daily: After a major drugmaker was found to be supplying expired vaccines to children, China Daily published an editorial with a critical tone, “Transparency can help ease panic over vaccine scandal: China Daily Editorial.”
+China Daily typically sources to Xinhua News Agency or New China News Agency (China’s official state-run press agency).
+They also publish articles criticizing western media on The Xinjiang conflict centered around the Uyghurs, “Reality of Xinjiang different from that portrayed by West.”
+The Guardian and Der Spiegel, among others, report this story quite differently.

-When covering world news pertaining to the USA, they use loaded language such as “No credibility to Trump’s China-hacking tweets”, with a quote from the article that reads “To the thinking person, there are few things more disconcerting than a tweet by the US president as they initially seem to accord to reality but then quickly turn into messages from some alternative universe.”
+When covering world news about the USA, they use loaded language such as “No credibility to Trump’s China-hacking tweets,” with a quote from the article that reads, “To the thinking person, there are few things more disconcerting than a tweet by the US president as they initially seem to accord to reality but then quickly turn into messages from some alternative universe.”

-Overall, we rate the China Daily Questionable based on endorsement of the Chinese Communist Government and editorial positions that promote state propaganda.
-(7/29/2016) Updated (M. Huitsing 5/17/2019)
+Overall, we rate the China Daily Questionable based on the endorsement of the Chinese Communist Government and editorial positions that promote state propaganda.
+(7/29/2016) Updated (M. Huitsing 02/18/2023)